How To Scale IT After Getting Series A Funding For Your Startup

 We recommend pairing an IT Asset and Lifecycle Management solution like Bonboard with a Mobile Device Management platform like Kandji.
 Bonboard handles the end-to-end logistics of device lifecycle management: procurement, shipping, configuration, and recovery.
 Kandji sits on every device and handles security policy enforcement, software deployment, vulnerability remediation, and remote wipe when someone leaves.

-Complete the stack with an Identity and Access Management solution.
+Complete the stack with an Identity and Access Management (IAM) solution.
 We recommend Okta.
 Okta automates account provisioning and deprovisioning, enforces conditional access policies, and provides Single Sign-On across your application stack.
 When someone joins, their accounts go live automatically based on their role.
 When someone leaves, all access is revoked in one action.
 At Series A headcount and growth rate, the time this saves HR and IT compounds quickly.
+For a deeper look at why IAM matters at this stage, see our post on identity and access management for growing businesses.

 Communication Tools for Series A Startup Teams

-For team communication, Slack remains the standard for Bay Area startups and for good reason.
+For team communication, Slack is the standard for Bay Area startups, and for good reason.
 We use Slack internally at Jones IT, and it integrates with virtually every other tool in a modern startup stack.
 Slack's channel-based structure keeps communication organised as your team grows, its notification controls respect focus time, and its integration capabilities reduce the context-switching that comes with managing multiple tools.

 From an IT management perspective, Slack is straightforward to deploy and generates very few support issues.
-When we integrate Slack with your IT ticketing system, your employees can raise support requests directly from their primary communication tool, which improves ticket volume and response quality.
+When we integrate Slack with your IT ticketing system, your employees can raise support requests directly from their primary communication tool.
+Ticket volume goes up, and response quality with it.

-Building IT Infrastructure That Scales With Your Startup
+Building Series A IT Infrastructure That Scales With Your Startup

 The technology decisions you make in the 60 days after a Series A close are harder to undo than they look at the time.
 A network built on consumer-grade equipment will need replacing at 60 people.
 An unmanaged device fleet will create a security incident at the worst possible moment.
 Compliance work deferred until an enterprise customer asks for it will cost you a deal.